JacobBHartman/vasserballverband/README.md

 This project was created by Jacob Hartman.

+## For Employers and Recruiters
+The stack used is Python, Django, SQLite, django-rest-framework, HTML, Terraform, Jenkins The stack will be added to with Javascript Jquery AJAX, Apache, PostgresQL, Docker, Kubernetes, Ansible

 ## Description

 An API designed for water polo across all domains and countries. vasserballverband (vbvb) acts as a platform on top of which can be built any number of applications.